 Yoga is known to keep you fit and healthy in general, by expelling toxins through sweating, breathing out mucus from your nasal passage and generally living an active lifestyle with a positive outlook.

-A recent study by a team in The University of Oslo, Norway, provided evidence that yoga changed the gene expression at cellular level, boosting 111 genes that help to regulate immunity, even as quickly as during the yoga session.
+A recent study by a team in The University of Oslo, Norway, provided evidence that yoga changed the gene expression at cellular level, boosting 111 genes that help to regulate immunity.
+This was seen even as quickly as during the yoga session.

-The results of the yoga group were significantly higher than the walkers and subsequently is expected to form the basis of other biological experiments to gather further data around the health benefits of yoga.
+The results of the yoga group were significantly higher than the walkers.
+Subsequently, it is expected to form the basis of other biological experiments to gather further data around the health benefits of yoga.

 (2) Yoga can put a dampener on food cravings

 Yoga tends to naturally promote a healthy existence and most yogis like to keep in shape.
 Many yogis will follow an organic, vegetarian or vegan diet but it isn’t a requisite, of course.

 Almost everyone from time to time will have a craving for something sweet or fatty.
 Yoga, due to it’s mindfulness training aspect, can really help to overcome giving-in to cravings.
 It teaches the mind-body connection, which further links the emotional connection with food and eating.
 It works by bringing it into your conscious space so that you can breathe and refocus on making better decisions around food.

 This was backed by a study by the University of Washington.

 (3) Yoga can improve sexual desire and performance

 Guess it’s logical that both women and men regularly report an improvement in sexual performance after taking-up yoga.
 Not only is the increased flexibility and endurance useful between the sheets.
 But yoga increases the flow of blood to the genitals important for erection and arousal.